hostjane/hostjane.github.io/_pages/marketplace-fee.md

 <span class="green">No setup, subscription or hidden fees to sell a Service on HostJane with your Skill.<span>

-<span class="yellow">There are no fees on cash gifts which are paid out at 100% within 48 hours to your nominated bank or PayPal account</span>
+<span class="yellow">There are no fees on donations which are paid out at 100% within 48 hours to your nominated bank or PayPal account</span>

 We strive to be a safe, secure environment which protects both sellers and buyers.